Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Site Migration Risks

 Take search rankings out of the equation and a site migration should be an exciting time for any company.
 The development of a new website or asset that aims to provide your customers with an improved browsing experience is one we frequently encourage, particularly if it provides a responsive solution.
-From an SEO perspective, however, a site migration can be very risky and potentially comes at the expense of lost traffic and revenue if not managed properly.
-Following are some the most common risks involved with the relaunch of the website.

 Domain transfer